algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 ### 6.3 Processing

 - **Matching Algorithm:** Uses a weighted scoring system to match candidate soft skills with job requirements.
-- **Data Validation:** Ensures that user inputs meet predefined criteria for format, completeness, and accuracy.
+- **Data Validation:** Ensures that both companies and jobseekers inputs meet predefined criteria for format, completeness, and accuracy.

 ### 6.4 Outputs